Table of Contents

 Every aspect of your website needs protection and that includes your lead generation forms.
 Around 29 percent of users won’t fill out an online form because they’re worried about its security.
 No one will send you their information if your website doesn’t prove it’s safe to engage with.

 When you first start your website, it’s in HTTP, but you want HTTPS.
-HTTPS, or Hyper Text Transfer Protocol Secure, uses encryption to secure communication through various networks.
+HTTPS, or Hyper Text Transfer Protocol Secure, encrypts communication through various networks.
 To make the switch, you’ll first need an SSL certificate.

 To know if a website you’re visiting is secure, click the lock next to its URL.